sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

     "sbt is recursive", remember?).

-The build definition classpath is searched for `sbt/sbt.plugins` descriptor files containing the names of `sbt.Plugin` implementations.
-A plugin is a module that defines settings to automatically inject to projects.
-Additionally, all plugin modules are wildcard imported for the `eval` and `set` commands and `.sbt` files.
-A plugin implementation is not required to produce a plugin, however.
-It is a convenience for plugin consumers and because of the automatic nature, it is not always appropriate.
+The build definition classpath is searched for `sbt/sbt.plugins` descriptor files containing the names of `sbt.AutoPlugin` or `sbt.Plugin` implementations.

 The `reload plugins` command changes the current build to the (root) project's `project/` build definition.
 This allows manipulating